multiversx/mx-sdk-rs/contracts/examples/digital-cash/README.md

 - `deposit_key`: The 32-byte check address (ED25519 public key) where funds will be stored
 - `expiration`: Timestamp in milliseconds when the deposit expires

-The endpoint can also be used to add more fwith a configured fee token
+The endpoint can also be used to add more funds and fees to an existing deposit (caller must be the original depositor).

+### Option 2: `depositFees` + `fund` (Two-Step)
+Alternative approach for more complex scenarios:
+1. First call `depositFees` to pay the fee with a configured fee token
 2. Then call `fund` to deposit the actual tokens (must be same depositor)

 The `fund` endpoint verifies that sufficient fees have been paid to cover the total number of funds being deposited.
-This approach is particularly useful for the `forward` operation, where the destination deposit must exist with fees paid in advance
+This approach is particularly useful for the `forward` operation, where the destination deposit must exist with fees paid in advance.
-1. First call `depositFees` to pay the fee in a whitelisted token
-2. Then call `fund` to deposit the actual tokens (must be same depositor)

-The `fund` endpoint verifies that sufficient fees have been paid to cover the number of tokens being deposited.

 ## Claiming Funds